Worship Bulletin

 People: Thanks be to God.
 Alleluia!
 Alleluia!

 Thank you for worshipping with us this morning.
 If you are new, please sign our Guest Book in the back of the church and join us for Coffee Hour in our Parish Life Center.
-We invite you to our Newcomer’s Corner at Coffee Hour next week, April 27, after the 10:15 service.
-Get to know our rector, our ministries, and how to become involved at St. John’s.

 St. John the Evangelist Episcopal Church